mmontalbo/gir.core/docs/fuzzing.md

 ```

 If instrumentation is required, the script rebuilds the harness before launching
 `afl-fuzz`.
-A seed corpus containing a single empty input is created in
+A seed corpus containing a small default input is created in
 `src/Tests/Fuzzing/SourceFuncFuzzer/corpus`, and findings are written to a
 timestamped directory under `src/Tests/Fuzzing/SourceFuncFuzzer/findings`.
+The placeholder seed ensures AFL++ always has a non-empty test case to mutate.

 The helper sets `AFL_SKIP_CPUFREQ=1` automatically and inspects
 `/proc/sys/kernel/core_pattern`.
 If the kernel is configured to pipe core dumps